-In Kathmandu: We stay at 4-Star Boutique Hotels on a sharing basis, including breakfasts.
+In Kathmandu: we stay at 5* hotels on a sharing basis, including breakfasts.
 Depending on availability, single rooms can be booked upon request at an additional cost.
 All dinners served in excellent restaurants in town where you can enjoy various types of cuisine, from the typical Nepali, Thai, and even steaks and Italian meals.
 Each restaurant has been screen by WILD YAK EXPEDITIONS representatives to ensure that it is of suitable quality for our guests.

 During Trekking: we stay in the lodges (small traditional mountain guesthouse) that are recommended by WILD YAK EXPEDITIONS as per defined itinerary destination and program.
 Please be aware that single rooms are not available.
 Though there are blankets available at the lodges, we recommend bringing your sleeping bag.
 Showers are available at the majority of the lodges.
-Please note that majority of the toilets are common in the lodges, except in few of them where we provide you with attached rooms on available, especially on resting day at Namche and Gokyo to enjoy a shower and enjoy your rest day.
+Please note that majority of the toilets are common in the lodges, except in few of them where we provide you with attached rooms (if available), in particular during the rest days at Namche and Gokyo to enjoy a warm shower.

 Many lodges serve a variety of cuisines such as Continental, Indian, Tibetan and local cooking.
 Please note that the beverages are on each participant's charge, except the coffee and the selection of teas that served for breakfast and in the afternoon upon your arrival, as well as some special snacks provided by WILD YAK EXPEDITIONS.
 Lunch packages are also available some specific days.

-Base Camp: According to the present program, we settle campsites at the base camp, installing dining and kitchen tent and enjoy the meals prepared by our kitchen team.
-Sleeping tents provided on a sharing basis with a single mattress individually.
+Base Camp: According to the present program, we settle campsites at the base camp, installing dining and kitchen tents and enjoy the meals prepared by our Kitchen Team.
+Sleeping tents are provided on a sharing basis with a single mattress individually.

 To make your stay comfortable in the campsites, WILD YAK EXPEDITIONS offers the lightening for the dining and kitchen tents and solar batteries charging facilities.

-A team of 2-3 qualified and experienced Sherpa guide secures the ascent route by fixing ropes in the technical parts of the mountain, where necessary.
+A team of 2-3 qualified and experienced Sherpa guides secures the ascent route by fixing ropes in the technical parts of the mountain, where necessary.